-Coronavirus symptoms and care
+Coronavirus symptoms, testing and care

 COVID-19 is a new illness that can affect your lungs and airways.
 It's caused by a virus called coronavirus.
 This page tells you how to recognise symptoms and what you should do if you have symptoms.
 It also provides information about testing care workers and people who use care services for the virus.

 The most common symptoms of coronavirus (COVID-19) are recent onset of any of the following: